capport-wg/7710bis/README.md

    If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device owner or administrator.
-URI precedence in this situation is not specified by this document.
+Implementations can select their own precedence order.

 4. IANA Considerations